All individuals, regardless of vaccination status, will be required to wear masks inside all LCCC buildings.

 Course instructional methods will remain the same as planned on the schedule.
 Dual enrollment courses taught at the school districts will remain as planned unless the school district makes a change with the operation.
 If the district has all instruction virtual, dual enrollment sections will convert for only the time frame operating within the district.

 Instructional methods will not change without communication with and approval by both Human Resources and Dean.
 Situations that constitute a change of instructional method must be discussed, reviewed and approved by the dean.
 If a teaching faculty member tests positive for COVID-19 and has symptoms, a substitute will be identified to teach the class.
 The dean will notify students as to the plan.
 The dean will inform Academic Services staff as well as High School Connections about the protocol for Dual Enrollment and Early College classes.

 If class attendance drops significantly due to COVID illness or exposure, faculty will determine if the course will be converted to remote or online format.
 The course may be converted with the approval by the dean and HR for no longer than one week, unless there is an agreed upon time frame.
 Faculty must notify students as to the plan.

+It is the responsibility of all of us for keeping everyone healthy, and, therefore, masks are required on all campuses, regardless of vaccination status.
 Masks may be removed in the cafeteria area, Corner Café, or designated eating areas, or while you are eating.
 They are not required in private offices while working alone, and are not required outdoors.
-Classes are offered in various formats to meet individual needs, including in-person, online and remote.
+We encourage everyone to be diligent in wearing masks and to ensure they cover both your nose and mouth.